FriendsOfEpub/Blitz/contributing.md

 Unsure where to begin contributing to the blitz framework?
 You can start by looking through the `help-wanted` issues or the [Roadmap section](#roadmap).

+Then fork the repo and implement your modifications.

 If needed, do not hesitate to ask questions.
 We’re here to help.

-We’ll then review your pull request to check if everything is OK.
+We’ll finally review your pull request to check if everything is OK.

 ### Pull requests